-- Mobile: incorporate 4G/LTE Access into the DS devices
+- Mobile: incorporate 4G/5G Access into the DS devices.

-- Telcos can up-sell video content already licensed (like satellite TV, or online streaming) to the DS customer, and vice-versa — augment content with customer-managed content
+- Telcos can up-sell video content already licensed (like Satellite/IP TV, or online streaming) to the DS customer, and vice-versa — augment content with customer-managed content.

 Equipment suppliers & integrators

-- Can leverage existing hardware partnership to procure hardware, especially if hardware is not a proprietary platform
+- Can leverage existing hardware partnerships to procure hardware, especially if hardware is not a proprietary platform.

 Is it true love?

 It’s difficult to say if it really is true love just yet, but the relationship is certainly blossoming into a match made in heaven.
 The point is where telcos go from here.
-Telcos selling digital signage are in an ideal position to exploit their ability to send advertising to customers at any time and in any place.
-This means simply that they can expand easily and exponentially.
-Instead of focusing on DS solutions at points of sale for example, they can and are moving to sending targeted advertising all over a city.
+Telcos selling true digital signage tare in an ideal position to exploit their ability to send advertising to customers at any time and in any place.
+This means simply that they can expand easily and exponentially while they sell digital signage and digital signage advertising space.
+Instead of focusing on DS solutions at points of sale for example, they can and are moving to send targeted advertising all over a city.

-As EY point out, “In short, by taking DS seriously, and taking on board the lessons it has to offer, telecoms businesses would be able to expand potential revenue significantly.”
+As EY points out, “In short, by taking DS seriously, and taking on board the lessons it has to offer, telecoms businesses would be able to expand potential revenue significantly.”